MrChebik/Java8-Training/Chapter 3 - Programming with Lambdas/README.md

 Look carefully at the return type of the `compose` method of `UnaryOperator<T>`.
 Why is it not appropriate for the `transform` method?
 What does that say about the utility of structural and nominal types when it comes to function composition?

+## Task 11
+Implement static methods that can compose two `ColorTransformer` objects, and a static method that turns a `UnaryOperator<Color>` into a `ColorTransformer` that ignores the _x-_ and _y-_ coordinates.
+Then use these methods to add a gray frame to a brightened image.
+(See Exercise 5 for the gray frame.)